23 Jun 2003

 Jane Aiken Hodge's novels tend to be harder-hitting than those of (say) Georgette Heyer, sometimes more like thrillers than romances.
 But the endings tend to be happy and believable, and they're not usually gory in any way.

-'The Adventurers', however, begins rather violently.
+'The adventurers', however, begins rather violently.
 The story opens with Sonia seeing her home destroyed and her family massacred by some of Napoleon's army.
 She manages to escape and rides away, only to meet a man called Charles Vincent.
 He is an adventurer, who finds that they share a considerable skill in playing cards.

 Sonia, with her old governess, and Charles decide to travel together, hoping to get to the UK.
 It gradually becomes clear to the reader that Charles is also involved in political intrigue.